ianstewart1/project-5-8-teamalfalfa/README.md

 #### Give a concise overview of your design for the new features.
 How did you divide the code into classes and methods?
 Make sure you address whether and how you refactored the code implementing earlier features.

-We created a new interface Playable, which both Note and Gesture implement.
-Playable mainly consisted of methods from Note that would also need to be performed on Gestures.
+In this new design, we created a new Playable interface implemented by the Note and Gesture classes.
+Playable mainly consists of methods from Note that would also need to be performed on Gestures.
 Gesture contains a Set of Playable objects, which can be Notes or other Gestures.
 In TuneComposer, the Set of Notes was replaced with a Set of Playables.
 This allows it to contain both Notes and Gestures.
 All methods of TuneComposer that previously operated on Notes or took Notes as parameters were modified to take Playables instead.

+In addition to these major changes, we refactored some classes and methods, and added a new Constants class to contain some of our important global variables.

 #### Explain what, if anything, is particularly elegant about your solution and why it is elegant.
 For full credit, apply concepts, guidelines, and/or principles you learned in class.